philecker/phillow-dark/README.md

-Phillow Dark is an optimized dark theme designed to improve the overall development experience.
+Phillow Dark is an enhanced dark theme designed to improve the overall development experience.
 It's currently in early development, so please be patient as changes are made.

 ### Feature Request/Issue